splunk/public-o11y-docs/apm/key-concepts.rst

      - A special type of operation where the root span's ``span.kind = SERVER``.
 A given service typically has one or more endpoints associated with it.

    * - :ref:`environment<environment-concept>`
-     - A distinct deployment of your application that doesn’t interact directly with other deployments of the same application.
+     - A distinct deployment of your application that doesn't interact directly with other deployments of the same application.

    * - :ref:`identity<identity-concept>`
      - A unique set of indexed span tags that corresponds to a Splunk APM object.